 Let’s just assume that Mark’s actions at least in part affected the position of the results.
 Whether it’s just a correlation of if it caused it is irrelevant for this discussion.

-If you are publishing content on the internet then you want people to see it.
+If you are publishing content on the internet, then you want people to see it.
 Whether that is to establish you as an authority or just to earn your living from your content, then you want people to see it.
-For people to see it you have to rank and in order to rank long term then, you need to earn links to your content.
+For people to see it, you have to rank, and to rank long term then, you need to earn links to your content.